pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 * _In both the `Title` and `Description` fields, the names of packages or other external software must be quoted using single quotes (e.g., *'Rcpp' Integration for the 'Armadillo' Templated Linear Algebra Library*)._  Thanks [Aaron Wolen](https://github.com/aaronwolen).

 * _Do not put 'in R' or 'with R' in your title as this is obvious from packages hosted on CRAN.
-If you would like this information to be displayed on your website nonetheless, check the [pkgdown documentation](https://pkgdown.r-lib.org/reference/build_home.html#yaml-config-home) to learn how to override this._ Thanks to [Hugo Gruson](https://github.com/Bisaloo).
+If you would like this information to be displayed on your website nonetheless, check the [pkgdown documentation](https://pkgdown.r-lib.org/reference/build_home.html#yaml-config-home) to learn how to override this._ Thanks [Hugo Gruson](https://github.com/Bisaloo).

 #### Forum guidance